-- number-of-characters-to-read is the length argument to read from start position to the given length, an if it is not specified, it reads the number of characters from the start position to the end of the string.
+- number-of-characters-to-read is the length argument to read from the start position to the given length, and if it is not specified, it reads the number of characters from the start position to the end of the string.

-When you use the SUBSTR function on the left side of the equal sign, SAS replaces the value of the variable with the expression on the right side.
-SUBSTR replaces length characters, starting at the character that you specify in position argument (2nd Argument).
+When you use the SUBSTR function on the left side of the equal sign, SAS replaces the variable’s value with the expression on the right side.
+SUBSTR replaces length characters, starting with the character you specify in the position argument (2nd Argument).